aidanharris/aidanharr.is/README.md

 This repository contains the source code and articles for the personal website of Aidan Harris (me).

-You can find licensing information in [LICENSE](https://github.com/aidanharris/aidanharr.is/blob/master/LICENSE), note that this license does not take precedence over any other third-party code.
+You can find licensing information in [LICENSE](https://github.com/aidanharris/aidanharr.is/blob/master/LICENSE), note that this license does not take precedence over any other third-party code or content.

 As for how the website is built, it uses the excellent [Pelican](https://github.com/getpelican/pelican/) which I highly recommend you check out.